 If you want your viewers to be glued to their screens then quality audio is just as important as quality video for your YouTube channel.
-People will watch your vlog because they want to hear what you have to say.
+People will watch your vlog because they want to hear what you are saying.
 It can be tempting to use the audio your camera records rather than buy a separate microphone.
 Unfortunately, the microphones built into most cameras will only record mediocre audio.
 In this case, we have researched and found out the following best microphones for YouTube videos based on its price and performance.
 Besides, we will also highlight the best microphones for different recording scenarios.
 Whether you're making gaming videos or recording yourself singing, or filming inside or outside, you will get to know which one is best for your situation.
 Let’s check out now.

 Here are examples of some of the best external microphones for YouTube: